Temporary Event Notices

 The Alcohol Licensing (Coronavirus) (Regulatory Easements) (Amendment) Regulations 2021 have now been approved by Parliament and are in force.

-Your application will be considered by partner agencies including the police and environmental health officers if they have any concerns related to the proposed event they may be in touch with you to provide support around modification to the proposal to ensure successful completion of the process
+Your application will be considered by partner agencies including the police and environmental health officers.
+If they have any concerns related to the proposed event, they may be in touch with you.
+They will try to help you modify your proposal so your event can take place.

 Refusal of applications

-if you have not given enough notice of your event - TENs must be submitted at least five or 10 working days before the proposed event, not counting the day on which you applied nor the first day of the event.
+TENs must be submitted at least five or 10 working days before the proposed event.
+This does not include the day on which you applied nor the first day of the event.
 This limit is set by law, and we cannot depart from it.

 We do not issue refunds for applications that are out of time or invalid for any of the other reasons set out in the above list.